Adult guidance workers help people think about their career, and learning and training opportunities

 Look for job vacancies at:

-Most relevant employers advertise vacancies rather than recruit from speculative applications, but it's still worth actively networking to find out who is delivering services in any particular area.
+It's worth actively networking to find out who is delivering services in your location.

 Professional development

-The Qualification in Career Development (QCD), awarded by the CDI, is a university-based course, which can be studied either full-time or part-time at designated universities across the UK.
-All programmes are at Qualification Credit Framework (QCF) level 7 (equivalent SCQF Level 11 in Scotland), and most can be topped up to a full Masters degree within a year.
+If you don't already have it, you can study for the Qualification in Career Development (QCD), awarded by the CDI, either full time or part time at several universities across the UK.
+All programmes are at Qualification Credit Framework (QCF) Level 7 (equivalent SCQF Level 11 in Scotland), and most can be topped up to a full Masters degree within a year.

 Career prospects